Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="gson"></a>
 # GSON [![Maven Central][gson-mavenbadge-svg]][gson-mavencentral]

 A Java serialization/deserialization library to convert Java Objects into JSON and back.
 Can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
+Internally, utilizes a JsonReader class.

 ```java
 dependencies {